| |

 Take the Blue Train or Sky Capsule from Songjeong Station

-Songjeong Beach is popular with surfers, and it has a more relaxed vibe than Haeundae.
+Songjeong Beach is popular with surfers and has a more relaxed vibe than Haeundae.

-While you are there, and if you are interested, you can book a surfboard and surfing lessons.
+While you are there, if you are interested, you can book a surfboard and surfing lesson.

-From Songjeong Station you can take the Blue Line train, and change at Cheongsapo Station to the Sky Capsule that will take you to Mipo Station.
+From Songjeong Station, you can take the Blue Line train, which will take you to Mipo Station.
+At Cheongsapo Station, you can change to the Sky Capsule, which will take you to Mipo Station.

 Admire the coastline from the comfort of your own small and colorful capsule.

-They only allow a maximum of 4 people inside one car, and we relayed our trip.
-The one-way price for 2 people in a car is 30.000 won, while 4 people will pay 44.000 won.
+They only allowed a maximum of 4 people inside one car, and we relayed our trip.
+The one-way price for two people in a car is 30.000 won, while four people will pay 44.000 won.

-Make sure to book in advance, especially if you want to have this experience at a certain time of the day.
+Book in advance, especially if you want to have this experience at a certain time of day.

 Address: 60 Songjeongjungang-ro 6beon-gil, Haeundae, Busan, South Korea

-Read the full guide for taking the Sky Capsule and Blue Line Train here!
+Read the complete guide for taking the Sky Capsule and Blue Line Train here!

 Haeundae Beach

 Haeundae Beach is one of the most popular beaches in South Korea.
-It is known for its beautiful white sand and blue waters, which make it ideal for swimming, sunbathing, and enjoying a variety of water activities.
+It is known for its beautiful white sand and blue waters, which make it ideal for swimming, sunbathing, and enjoying various water activities.

 The beachfront of Busan is renowned for its luxurious hotels.
 Many offer stunning views of the sea and have inviting infinity pools.